 A great way to spend an afternoon of fun-filled learning, and did I mention that the museum is free!!
 With the exception of a small parking fee ($4.00 when we visited), you get a museum visit packed full of learning and hands-on activities enjoyable for the entire family for absolutely free.

 The Florida Museum of Natural History is located at the University of Florida Cultural Plaza 3215 Hull Road in Gainesville, Florida.

 Florida Museum Butterfly Rainforest

-While visiting the Florida Museum of Natural History you may want to check out the Butterfly Rainforest.
-There is an entry fee at this exhibit of $14 per adult and $7 for children ages 3-17, however, if you or your children love butterflies then this exhibit is well worth the price of admission.
+While visiting the Florida Museum of Natural History, you may want to check out the Butterfly Rainforest.
+There is an entry fee at this exhibit of $14 per adult, $12.00 for seniors, and $7 for children ages 3-17; however, this exhibit is well worth the admission price if you or your children love butterflies.

 The facility is both an attraction for public enjoyment as well as a working research and study center.
 Lepidopterology is the study of butterflies and the University of Florida has one of the largest collections of specimens in the world.